t-da-costa/t-da-costa.github.io/content/authors/admin/_index.md

 ## About Me

 I aim to be a PhD student in Economics.
-I have an interdisciplinary background, ranging from physics and mechanics (BSc.) to economics to cognitive sciences (MSc.).
+I have an interdisciplinary background, ranging from physics and mechanics (BSc.) to economics and cognitive sciences (MSc.).
 My research interests build on this diversity and include dynamic macroeconomics or various topic in ecological economics, notably methods to integrate biodiversity and strong durability.
 I am also interested in boundedness in behavioral economics and uncertainty in modelling.